bernabranco/Unity-PlatformRaces/README.md

 # Platform Races

-Platform is a single and multiplayer game made with Unity as an exercise for the course Digital Games of Faculty of Engineering University of Porto.
+Platform Races is a single and multi player game made with Unity as a 2 weeks exercise for the course Digital Games of Faculty of Engineering University of Porto.

 ## Installation